Automobile

 Bad Engine Performance

 Engine performance may suffer as a result of the PCM incorrectly changing the ignition timing brought on by a damaged engine knock sensor.
-When traveling at a high rate of speed or when the car is pulling a heavy load, the engine might not feel correct.
-Even if the check engine light is not on, you should get it checked by a professional in such a situation.
+When traveling at high speed or when the car is pulling a heavy load, the engine might not feel right.
+Even if the check engine light is not on, you should have it checked by a certified mechanic.

 Power Loss